ekafyi/party-playlists-nextjs/README.md

 - https://docs.netlify.com/configure-builds/environment-variables/
 - https://vercel.com/docs/environment-variables

-#### 🤔 Tell me more about the "sample data" thing?
+#### About the DEV_USE_SAMPLE_DATA config

 During development, I use local JSON files as data source instead of fetching from the Spotify API, which is faster and reduces Spotify API hits.
-To use sample data, enable `DEV_USE_SAMPLE_DATA=1` in the environment configuration and (optionally) modify the data here https://github.com/ekafyi/party-playlists-nextjs/tree/docs/update-readme/src/sample-data
+To use sample data, enable `DEV_USE_SAMPLE_DATA=1` in the environment configuration and (optionally) modify the data here https://github.com/ekafyi/party-playlists-nextjs/tree/docs/update-readme/src/sample-data.

 ⚠️ Important: Make sure you have obscured the playlist IDs before committing sample data from (eg.) fetch or cURL results.